Commensurating actions for groups of piecewise continuous transformations: Introduction

-Given a group $G$ acting on a set $Y$, a subset $X$ is commensurated if, $\tu$ denoting the symmetric difference, $X\tu gX$ is finite for every $g\in G$.
+\begin{defn} Given a group $G$ acting on a set $Y$, a subset $X$ is commensurated if, $\tu$ denoting the symmetric difference, $X\tu gX$ is finite for every $g\in G$.
 We call $(Y,X)$ a commensurating action.
-A stronger condition is being transfixed: this means that there exists a $G$-invariant subset $X_0$ such that $X\tu X_0$ is finite.
+A stronger condition is being transfixed: this means that there exists a $G$-invariant subset $X_0$ such that $X\tu X_0$ is finite. \end{defn}

 Being transfixed is the ``obvious" reason for being commensurated and the richness of the theory comes from the failure of the converse.
 The simplest example of a non-transfixing commensurating action is the action of $\Z$ on itself by translation, commensurating $\N$.
-The notion, more generally, underlies the whole theory of ends of groups and ends of coset spaces initiated by Freudenthal, pursued by Hopf and Specker and many others since then, see notably the Dicks-Dunwoody book \cite{DD}.